 Italy has hundreds of native grapes.
-They are known as autochthonous grapes, found from region to region.
+People know them as autochthonous grapes, found from region to region.
 One of Italy’s most famous wines, Chianti, contains a number of local, native grapes.
-Many consumers know Sangiovese as the primary grape used in Chianti.
+Many consumers know Sangiovese as the primary grape for Chianti.
 The percentages of grapes depend on the particular appellation where winemakers produce the wine.

 Red grapes of Chianti